FredrikBixo/practice-midterm-skeleton-17/Theory-Questions.md

 - [ ] A divide-by-0 calculation
 - [ ] A connection to a server times out when requesting a resource
 - [ ] A user specifies an incorrect command line argument
-- [ ] Not being able to load a necessary external library for your application
+- [x ] Not being able to load a necessary external library for your application

 ### Question 8